anilkunchalaece/BasicElectronicsCourseWork/chapter01.md

 place through one diode during one half of power cycle and through other diode during second half of the cycle.

-During the positive portion of V<sub>i</sub> applied to the primary of the transformer,D1 assumes the short-circuit equivalent and D2 the open-circuit equivalent, as determined by the secondary voltages and the resulting current directions.
+During the positive portion of V<sub>i</sub> applied to the primary of the transformer,D1 assumes the shortcircuit equivalent and D2 the open-circuit equivalent, as determined by the secondary voltages and the resulting current directions.

 During the negative portion of the input the reversing the roles of the diodes but maintaining the same polarity for the voltage across the load re-